 My Indian fiancé came into my world like a prince who stole my heart and resuscitated my soul; because he is a good man who followed his heart.
 I wish the same for you.

 We did it!!
-See wedding pics in the links below:
+See wedding pics and follow our story in the links below:

 My Big Fat Sikh Wedding: Indian Astrology —> HERE